reagent-project/reagent-forms/README.md

 The container element can be used to group different element.
 The container can be used to set the visibility of multiple elements.

-`:valid?` key accepts a function which takes the current state of the document as the sole argument.
-This function returns a class to be concatenated to the class list of the element.

 ```clojure
 [:div.form-group
  {:field :container